echandler5956f/iqp-named-erratics/README.md

     -   The `FilterPanel.jsx` component consumes these definitions and the current filter state to render the UI for adding, editing, and toggling filters.
     -   Filter state (the list of currently applied filter configurations) is managed in `HomePage.jsx` and passed down to `FilterPanel.jsx`.
 Changes are propagated back via callback functions.
     -   The actual filtering logic is encapsulated in `filterUtils.js` (`passesAllFilters` function), which processes an erratic against the list of active filters.
+    -   **TSP Integration:** The filtering system automatically triggers route recalculation when filter selections change, ensuring the optimal route always reflects the current subset of visible erratics.
 -   **Current Filterable Attributes (via `Erratic` and joined `ErraticAnalysis` fields):**
     -   Size (min/max `size_meters`)
     -   Proximity to Water (max `nearest_water_body_dist`)